 The difference in community-building features comes from the different focuses of each platform, and it’s here that the comparison comes in.
 Slack is designed for the workplace, and works really well for people who already know each other and who work together daily.

 Mighty Networks is designed to bring together strangers and help them become friends.
 So, for example, both Mighty Networks and Slack let you create user profiles.
 But Mighty Networks also lets you sort by members who are closest to you, helping you find local friends in a large group.

-Mighty Networks also gives Hosts the tools they need to build a strong community, with features like live streaming, subgroups, and courses – which we’ll talk about below.
+Mighty Networks also gives Hosts the tools they need to build a strong community, with tones of features like AI-powered community building software Mighty Co-Host™, live streaming, subgroups, and courses – which we’ll talk about below.

 4. Mighty Networks vs. Slack: Monetization